WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage.md

 ***Water Elemental.*** Your water elemental changes into an ice elemental and gains the following additional benefits:

 - It gains immunity to cold damage.
-- Brain Freeze now applies to cold damage caused by the elemental.
+- Any cold damage caused by your Water elemental gains the benefits of your Brain Freeze feature.
-- It can cast the *sleet storm* spell once per long rest, using your spell save DC (requires your bonus action).
+- It can cast the *sleet storm* spell once per long rest, using your spell save DC.
+You still concentrate on this casting of the spell.

 #### Ring of Frost
 *14th-level Study of Frost feature*
 <div style='margin-top:-4px'></div>

-You can use your action to conjure up a ring of magical runes to invoke the deepest cold around a point you can choose within 60 feet.
-The ring has a 30-foot-radius and fills a 10-foot tall cylinder with frigid cold.
+You can use your action to conjure up a ring of magical runes to invoke the deepest cold around a point you can see within 60 feet.
+The ring has a 15-foot-radius and fills a 10-foot tall cylinder with frigid cold.

 \columnbreak